v6d-io/v6d/docs/notes/divein.rst

     In particular, I/O drivers sync with external storages such as databases and file systems to read data into and write data from vineyard, while partition and re-partition drivers reorganize the distributed graphs stored in vineyard to balance the workload.
-Note that the drivers usually employes the low-level API for delicate operations.
+Note that the drivers usually employs the low-level API for delicate operations.

 4.  the ipc/rpc servers handle the ipc/rpc connections respectively from vineyard clients and the communicator supports